emartinezs44/ts4s/Readme.md

 ### NOTES:

-This project at the training phase consumes a lot of heap, so you must tune your executors memory in order to increase the batch size.
+This project at the training phase consumes a lot of heap, so you must tune your executors memory to increase the batch size.
 If you try to do in your laptop, consider that this framework is a normal Spark application that start all the Spark environment, cache the model and use the block manager to reduce the weights every iteration and it is very slow comparing to other approachs running locally.